PSY6983-2021/picard_project/README.md

 ## Classifier model

 A SVM classifier was run to see if it is possible to predict which dataset the fMRI data came from.
-The classifier was able to predict the dataset with an accuracy of 84.2 ± 1.6 %.
+The linear classifier was able to predict the dataset with an accuracy of 84.2 ± 1.6 %.

 *Confusion matrices across the 5-fold cross-validation.*
 <p align="center">